Country of Origin

 Grey matter.
 We all have it.
 It's what we do with it where we differ.

 There's even really dark matter.
 It's a still hypothetical form likely composed of as yet unknown sub-atomic particles.
 Its presence is implied by a variety of astrophysical observations.
-Those include gravitational effects that cannot be explained by accepted theories of gravity unless more matter were present than can be seen.
-This dark matter doesn't appear to interact with observable electromagnetic radiation like light and is thus invisible to the entire spectrum of electromagnetics.
+Those include gravitational effects that cannot be explained by accepted theories unless there was more matter present than can be seen.
+This dark matter doesn't appear to interact with observable electromagnetic radiation like light.
+It's invisible to the entire spectrum of electromagnetics.
 That makes it extremely difficult to detect, hence dark matter.

 It all starts with that age-old battle between stiffness and damping.
 The more of one you pursue, the less of the other you get in a slow dance of mutual exclusivity.